30+ Free and Budget-Friendly Things to Do in Philadelphia

 6. Elfreth’s Alley

-Tucked away from the hustle and bustle of Old City’s vibrant streets is America’s oldest continuously inhabited residential street, Elfreth’s Alley.
+Tucked away from Old City’s vibrant streets is America’s oldest continuously inhabited residential street, Elfreth’s Alley.
 Enjoy the beautifully preserved homes and walk the cobblestone streets to see what life was like for early American settlers.

 Explore Elfreth's Alley, the oldest continuously inhabited residential street in the nation, for free, in Philadelphia's Old City.
 Photo by K. Huff for PHLCVB.

 Philadelphia is the birthplace of the first volunteer fire company, created in 1736 by Benjamin Franklin.
-Fireman’s Hall is a unique museum of firefighting and fire-safety tips, and more, located just steps from Elfreth’s Alley.
+Fireman’s Hall is a unique museum dedicated to the preservation of Philly fire history and promoting fire safety.
+It is located only a few blocks from Elfreth’s Alley.

 9. Weitzman National Museum of American Jewish History

-The first floor of the Weitzman National Museum of American Jewish History features the “Only in America” gallery — an exhibit that illustrates the choices, challenges and opportunities Jewish Americans encountered on their path to remarkable achievement.
+The Weitzman National Museum of American Jewish History is a free museum detailing the Jewish experience in America starting in 1654.
+The first floor features the “Only in America” gallery — an exhibition illustrating the choices, challenges, and opportunities Jewish Americans encountered in America.

 10. The American Philosophical Society

-The American Philosophical Society Museum is the oldest learned society in the United States, founded in 1743 by Benjamin Franklin for the purpose of “promoting useful knowledge.”
-Visitors can see the collection of manuscripts, rare books, photographs, and more.
+The American Philosophical Society Museum is the oldest learned society in the United States, founded in 1743 by Benjamin Franklin to “promote useful knowledge.”
+Inside this Old City museum, visitors can see their collection of manuscripts, rare books, photographs, and more.

 11. The United States Mint

-Visit the United States Mint for a free, self-guided tour including a view of coining operations from 40 feet above the factory floor.
-Reservations are not required for this 45-minute tour, available to the public Monday through Friday.
+Visit the United States Mint for a free, self-guided tour featuring a view of coining operations 40 feet above the factory floor.
+Reservations are not required for the tour, which is available to the public Monday through Friday.

 12. Mother Bethel A.M.E.
 Church

-Founded by Richard Allen in 1792, this site is the oldest piece of property continuously owned by African Americans.
+Founded by Richard Allen in 1792, Mother Bethel A.M.E.
+Church is the oldest piece of property continuously owned by African Americans.
 A small museum is located on the lower level, where the tomb of Richard Allen and 19th-century artifacts also can be found.
 The archives contain original copies of The Christian Recorder, a newspaper that began publishing before the Civil War.

 13. Edgar Allan Poe House

-Located in the Northern Liberties neighborhood and managed by the National Park Service, the Edgar Allan Poe Historic Site is the only remaining Philadelphia home of the influential author and is where he is believed to have penned some of his most iconic works, including The Black Cat.
-You can tour the house for free Fridays through Sundays, from 9 a.m. to 12 p.m. and 1-5 p.m.
-TIP: Don’t miss a mural of Edgar Allan Poe just across the street from the house.
+Located in Northern Liberties, the Edgar Allan Poe Historic Site is the former home of the influential author.
+It is where he is believed to have penned some of his most iconic works, including The Black Cat.
+You can tour the house for free Fridays through Sundays.
+And don’t miss a mural of Edgar Allan Poe, just across the street from the house.

-Philadelphia’s original city plan included five public squares.
-Today you can visit Philadelphia’s picturesque squares including Rittenhouse Square, Washington Square, Franklin Square and Logan Square.
-The fifth square is home to City Hall, in the center of the city.
-Walk to the center courtyard of City Hall to see a map of all five squares and then enjoy refreshments and seasonal activities in adjacent Dilworth Park.
+William Penn’s original city plan for Philadelphia included five public squares.
+Today, you can visit Philadelphia’s picturesque squares, including Rittenhouse Square, Washington Square, Franklin Square, and Logan Square.
+The fifth square is home to City Hall, known as Dilworth Park.
+Walk to the center courtyard of City Hall to see a map of all five squares and then enjoy Dilworth Park’s refreshments and seasonal activities.

 Robert Indiana's iconic 'LOVE' sculpture is one of Philadelphia's most photo-worthy pieces of public art.
 Photo by M. Zugale for PHLCVB.